 The ABS control module uses the wheel speed data from each sensor to determine when a wheel is about to lock up and adjust the brake pressure accordingly.
 By pulsing the brakes on and off rapidly, the ABS system can prevent the wheels from locking up, allowing the driver to maintain steering control and avoid skidding.

 ABS sensors come in a variety of types, including magnetic sensors, Hall-effect sensors, and optical sensors.
 The type of sensor used can vary depending on the vehicle’s make and model.

 It’s important to note that a faulty ABS sensor can cause significant problems with the ABS system, compromising the vehicle’s safety.
 A broken sensor can cause the ABS warning light to illuminate on the dashboard and can also affect the traction control and stability control systems.

-If you suspect your ABS sensor is malfunctioning properly, you must be tested and repaired as soon as possible.
+If you suspect your anti-lock braking system sensor is malfunctioning properly, you must be tested and repaired as soon as possible.
 Testing the ABS sensor can help diagnose any issues and ensure the system functions properly, keeping you and your passengers safe on the road.

 ABS Sensor Located